She met with a President inside the White House. Now she's protesting outside.

 The program gave so-called Dreamers, young undocumented immigrants brought to the United States as children, temporary work permits and protection from deportation.

-Now, tens of thousands of DACA recipients have only a day left to file renewal applications before the Trump administration stops accepting them.
+Now, tens of thousands of DACA recipients have only hours left to file renewal applications before the Trump administration stops accepting them.

 As that deadline looms and lawmakers debate whether to keep protecting these immigrants from deportation, CNN caught up with several of those who met Obama to see where they are now and how they feel about their future in the United States.